Alex-Windle/react-orderman-client-Alex-Windle/docs/m1_instructions.md

 nvm use
 ```

-2. Install dependencies and start the developent server
+2. Install dependencies and start the development server

 ```bash
 yarn